-Finally, after ten years Nicholas Talbot Rice will be stepping down as Chairman.
-We are delighted that Colin Senior has volunteered to take over the Chairmanship.
+Finally, after ten years Nicholas Talbot Rice has stepped down as Chairman.
+We are delighted that Colin Senior has now been confirmed as his replacement from June 2020.

 The following are just a few of the churches we have helped in 2019:

 Saving precious wall paintings at Stoke Orchard, St James Church - Grant £1,500